Adult Options in Education

 Although AOIE learners come to our school for a variety of reasons (to learn English, to enter post-secondary, to become employed or learn new career skills), one of the most commonly shared goals is to improve digital literacy and basic computer skills.
 Lack of income and/or resources limit student's technology which hinders their ability to obtain employment and training to increase potential income.

-CTEP members teach technology literacy skills to adults as they relate to obtaining employment and improving civic and social opportunities.
-The CTEP Member will teach specific software skills, such as how to use the internet, word processing, email, and teach workforce readiness classes geared towards English language learners using interactive software.
-The CTEP Member will need working knowledge of PC computers, Windows software, Internet, and a printer/copier.
+CTEP members teach digital literacy skills to adults as they relate to education, obtaining employment and improving civic and social opportunities.
+The CTEP Member will teach specific technology skills, such as how to use Google Meet, internet, word processing, and email.
+They are a key member of the digital literacy team and manage device lending and tech help that is vital for adult learners to access online education.
+The CTEP Member will need working knowledge of hardware, software, and Google Suites.
 Experience teaching and/or working with adults and diverse populations preferred.
-With the support of the supervisor, the CTEP Member is also encouraged to take own additional projects of interest and to be creative in developing goals and objectives for the service year.
+With the support of the supervisor, the CTEP Member is also encouraged to take on additional projects of interest and to be creative in developing goals and objectives for the service year.

 The CTEP Member has the unique opportunity of working in all three of our campuses, each site with its own colorful learning environment and distinct sense of community.
 The CTEP Member’s office will be at the Eisenhower Community Center with the Adult Options administrative team.
 S/he will have an open desk space, phone, laptop computer, and access to all of the site and district support services.
 The Community Center is an active and welcoming place housing school district and community education programming, and home to various non-profits and resource centers that serve the Minneapolis West Metro community.
 The CTEP Member will also spend time in the sites computer labs which are equipped with desktops, laptops and Chrome Books.